gusztavvargadr/packer/README.md

 [Packer templates]: https://github.com/gusztavvargadr/packer
 [Infrastructure components]: https://github.com/gusztavvargadr/infrastructure

-[This repository][Packer templates] contains Packer templates to build Vagrant boxes for .NET development scenarios with Hyper-V, VirtualBox and AWS.
+[This repository][Packer templates] contains Packer templates for .NET development with Docker, Visual Studio, IIS and and SQL Server on Windows with Hyper-V, VirtualBox and AWS virtual machine images and Vagrant boxes.

 See [this blog][Blog] for more background and motivation.